 - In cases where an accident results in a death, qualifying family members have three years to file a wrongful death claim against the liable party.

 - Cases that involve suing a government entity have much shorter time limits.

-- Because the deadlines for filing a claim can be different, it’s a good idea to contact Trollinger Law Firm to ensure that you don’t lose your right to compensation on a technicality.
+- Because the deadlines for filing a claim can be different, it’s a good idea to contact Trollinger Law LLC to ensure that you don’t lose your right to compensation on a technicality.